-1.1 Scope of the EEPLIANT Guidelines
+1 Scope of the EEPLIANT Guidelines

-These guidelines have primarily been formulated based the experiences and analyses gained within the ECOPLIANT project.
+These guidelines have primarily been formulated based the experiences and analyses gained within the ECOPLIANT project4.
 This project collected and analysed existing practices used by major international and national MSAs for ecodesign market surveillance.
 At that time, project partners shared their own experiences and the project used an extensive survey to collect additional input from other EU/EEA MSAs.
 The project carried out a pilot action for coordinated market surveillance, including joint laboratory testing and document inspection actions, to practically assess the feasibility of the selected best practices.
-In addition, the findings were discussed during a series of training seminars held in 2014 for MSA personnel, in which both consortium members, Member States representatives and other EEA countries participated.